 Last but certainly not least, step lights are a low ambient light used to illuminate stairways for improved safety while adding an inviting glow to your space.
 They can also be used to wash light down stone walls and brighten entertainment areas.
 There are two types of installation options for step lights: recessed, in which the faceplate is flush against the surface, and surface-mounted, in which the fixture sits on top of the surface.
 Step lighting has a significant ability to help prevent injury by illuminating the area in front of the steps and the steps themselves.
 Keep in mind that it’s particularly important to look for UL damp or wet location listed step lights, as they will likely be exposed to harsh conditions.

 Outdoor lighting is a simple and cost-effective way to add beauty, safety and security to your home.
 Plus, coming up with the right lighting design for your exterior environment—and hand-selecting just the right fixtures—will reap the same rewards as when you zero in on the right pieces for your exterior rooms.
 A stunning, newly lit outdoor space awaits you.
+And, if you need any additional inspiration, take a look at our outdoor lighting ideas.

 Team Y is a dedicated group of design devotees.
 We love everything that has to do with modern design, from products like lighting, furniture and decor all the way to interior design, architecture and city planning.
 What inspired the design?
 How does it work?
 What does it mean?
 We want to know.
 And once we know, we are constantly inspired to share what we've discovered with others who love design as well.
 That's Y.